dwolffram/replication-ARSIA2023/README.md

 ### COVID-19 Forecast Hub

-The file "covid19_data_loading.R" collects the data (Cramer et al. 2021) required for the analysis from the GitHub Repository [reichlab/covid19-forecast-hub](https://github.com/reichlab/covid19-forecast-hub) of the COVID-19 Forecast Hub.
+The file `covid19_data_loading.R` collects the data (Cramer et al. 2021) required for the analysis from the GitHub Repository [reichlab/covid19-forecast-hub](https://github.com/reichlab/covid19-forecast-hub) of the COVID-19 Forecast Hub.
 This process is expected to complete within 20 minutes, and the result is provided in the `data/` folder.

 ### Engel data on food expenditure

-The data set is loaded from the R package `quantreg` (Koenker 2022) on CRAN.
+The data set is loaded from the R package `quantreg` (Koenker 2022) available from CRAN.

 ### GEFCOM14

+The data on the wind power time series is available as Appendix A to (Hong et al. 2016).
+After processing and adding predictions from the 3 models described in the paper, the result is provided in the `data/` folder.

 ## Instructions & computational requirements.